TiLied/CSharpToJavaScript/articles/exampleOptCustomCSTypesToJS.md

 Create new c# project.
 > [!NOTE]
-> Make sure to use full path in "GenerateAsync" method!
+> Make sure to use full path in "GenerateOneAsync" method!

 For example you want use "insertAdjacentHTML" but there is no such method in [Element](xref:CSharpToJavaScript.APIs.JS.Element), you need to create an extension method with [ToAttribute](xref:CSharpToJavaScript.Utils.ToAttribute).